Navigation

 ../_images/output_3_0.png

 The following example considers cycle graphs with \(n\geq 3\) nodes.
-Cycles where \(n\) is even are bipartite and therefore have a chromatic number of two; otherwise, the chromatic number is three.
-The following demonstrates this in a similar manner to the previous example.
+When \(n\) is even, cycle graphs are bipartite and therefore have a chromatic number of two; otherwise, the chromatic number is three.
+The following demonstrates this result in a similar manner to the previous example.

 def make_cycle(n, s):